CHAPTER SIX – It is one thing to know how to finance a business, but it is a different ball game entirely to successfully raise the funds you need.

 These are the questions you must answer before trying to raise capital from family and friends.
 Nobody wants to give money to a scumbag or an incompetent friend or relative, and neither would i.
 I once told my immediate younger brother that i would never invest a dime in any of his projects if he doesn’t gain a stronger control over his life and finances.
 I made this statement to help my brother have a greater sense of responsibility.

 If you haven’t got control over your life and the way you spend money; then it’s high time you change and reconsider you life’s pattern because a single bad habit can reduce your chances of raising money from family and friends.
 Remember that these two groups know you to the core; they know your strengths and weaknesses.
 In fact, they know personal things about you that even venture capitalists and angel investors may never find out.

 You also need to understand your plans like the back of your hands especially when you are coming from a family of intellects or trying to raise capital from learned friends.
-If your plan sounds too shallow or incomprehensive; you may be denied the financial support you need.
+If your plan sounds too shallow or incomprehensible; you may be denied the financial support you need.
 But before sharing your business plan with your family and friend; you must make sure the step one and two above are sufficiently taken care of.

-4. Have a Good Story to Tell
+5. Have a Good Story to Tell

 Do you have a good story backing your business plan and intentions?
 If your answer is no; then you better reconsider your approach because your proposal and request may be thrown back at you.
 The fact that you are trying to raise capital from family and friends don’t mean you should take them for granted.
 Threat them professionally with a touch of informality and back your business plan with a good story.